Raffles Hotel: Early years

+World War II

 Upon the start of the Japanese occupation of Singapore on 15 February 1942, it is said that the Japanese soldiers encountered the guests in Raffles Hotel dancing one final waltz.
 Meanwhile, staff buried the hotel silver—including the silver beef trolley—in the Palm Court.

 During World War II, Raffles Hotel was renamed Syonan Ryokan (昭南旅館, shōnan ryokan), incorporating Syonan ("Light of the South"), the Japanese name for occupied Singapore, and ryokan, the name for a traditional Japanese inn.
 The hotel was reclaimed in 1945 during Operation Tiderace by the British Navy.
 Stanley Redington raised the British Naval Jack on top of the Raffles Hotel.